-Here you will find answers to many of the frequently asked questions we receive at the Help Desk.
+Here you will find answers to frequently asked questions.
 If your question is not represented here, you can call the Help Desk at 777-7840 or email your question to Classroom Support.

 Q: Who uses the Computing Center?